 Fig. 7.
 Different meanings of rate may lead to confusion, if the normalization is not sufficiently specified.
 Results are frequently expressed as mass-specific flux, J_m , per mg protein, dry or wet weight (mass).
-Cell volume, V{cell} , or mitochondrial volume, V{mt} , may be used for normalization (volume-specific flux, J{Vcell} or J{Vmt}), which then must be clearly distinguished from flux, J{V} , expressed for methodological reasons per volume of the measurement system.
+Cell volume, V{cell} , or mitochondrial volume, V{mt} , may be used for normalization (volume-specific flux, J{Vcell} or J{Vmt}), which then must be clearly distinguished from flux, J_V , expressed for methodological reasons per volume of the measurement system, or flow per cell, I_X .

 Size-specific flux, J: Metabolic O_2 flow per muscle increases as muscle mass is increased.
-Muscle mass-specific O_2 flux should be independent of the size of the tissue sample studied in the instrumental chamber, but volume-specific O_2 flux (per volume of the instrumental chamber, V) should increase in direct proportion to the amount of sample in the chamber.
+Muscle mass-specific O_2 flux should be independent of the size of the tissue sample studied in the instrument chamber, but volume-specific O_2 flux (per volume of the instrument chamber, V) should increase in direct proportion to the amount of sample in the chamber.
 Accurate definition of the experimental system is decisive: the experimental chamber is the closed, open, isothermal or non-isothermal system with defined volume as part of the measurement apparatus, in contrast to the experimental sample in the chamber (Table 6).
-Volume-specific O_2 flux depends on mass-concentration of the sample in the chamber, but should be independent of the chamber volume.
+Volume-specific O2 flux depends on mass-concentration of the sample in the chamber, but should be independent of the chamber volume.
+There are practical limitations to increasing the mass-concentration of the sample in the chamber, when one is concerned about crowding effects and instrumental time resolution.